chuckyee/chuckyee.github.io/_posts/2017-08-22-cardiac-segmentation.md

 marked in yellow with dilated convolutions in our u-net.
 The innermost neurons now have receptive fields spanning the entire input image.

-## Dilated densenets: looking at multiple scales at once
+## Dilated densenets: multiple scales at once

 The final architecture we considered is a "dilated densenet".
 The idea is
 simple: combine dilated convolutions with a dense convolutional network